qwertimer/.dotfiles/README.md

 Soon i will have a searchable system outlining all of my scripts.
 This program will list all commands and the default description of what they do.

+## Install

+I have begun wrapping all of my most used programs in a simple installation script.
+I have added some cool trickery that allows tab completion to work on the installation file.
+To do this simply source the script before running the commands and you will have tab completion for the remainder of your time in the shell.

+## build

+Build provides functionality to symlink common dotfiles and utilities to their respective locations